 Many of the rights only exist on paper.
 More action, funding, and enforcement of existing legislation is needed to transform the rights for all persons with disabilities into reality.

 Other challenges remain as well.
 As a person with disabilities in the EU, you cannot move freely within the EU as other persons can.
-You might face barriers when studying, looking for a job, travelling, purchasing goods and services, or simply accessing information in the EU.
+You might face barriers when studying, looking for a job, seeking healthcare, travelling, purchasing goods and services, participating in elections, or simply accessing information in the EU.

 The reasons for these barriers to freedom of movement are many.
-Mainstream goods and services are not fully accessible yet.
-Not all trains, buses, or stations are fully accessible and do not allow you to travel without problems throughout the EU.
+Mainstream products and services, like household appliances or accommodation services, are not accessible yet.
+Not all trains, buses, or stations are accessible and do not allow you to travel without problems throughout the EU.
 You cannot buy mobility aids and other assistive technologies in any EU country you wish.
 Important sources of information as online newspapers, and video-sharing and social media platforms are not accessible yet.
-Many buildings that are open to the public and some services are also not accessible to you, such as banking services or obtaining travel insurance.
-In other words, the EU still lacks standardisation and operability of these goods and services in the EU.
+Many buildings that are open to the public, or housing, are also not accessible to you.
+In other words, the EU still lacks a comprehensive approach regarding accessibility for persons with disabilities.

 It might be difficult to transfer your social security benefits from your home country to the one that you are moving to for work, study, etc.